WeDoWind/wind-energy-project-lifecycle-taxonomy/README.md

-# Taxonomy of wind Energy Project Lifecyle Stages (WEPLS)
+# Taxonomy of Wind Energy Project Lifecyle Stages (WEPLS)

 This is work-in-progress taxonomical organisation of lifcycle stages for a generic wind energy project using a Simple Knoledge Organisation System (SKOS) data model.